MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-a-port-using-the-wcf-custom-adapter-and-oracle-e-business-suite.md

 ---
-title: "Configure a port using the WCF-custom adapter and Oracle E-Business Suite | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Configure a port using the WCF-custom adapter and Oracle E-Business Suite in BizTalk | Microsoft Docs"
+description: Use the WCF-Custom adapter to receive or send messages from Oracle EBS in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"